 The first pilot projects, with the support of the Estonian Research Agency's funding measure RITA, have been completed with the aim to develop and gradually implement the rules, procedures and principles for general practitioners and specialists necessary for the implementation of personalized medicine.
-The project involved research and clinical work in two areas - breast cancer and cardiovascular disease (myocardial infarction).
-During the project, more than 2,000 biobank participants received genetic feedback, and were further researched and treated by family doctors, oncologists and medical geneticists if needed.
-The project will end in May 2021 and we hope that it will provide valuable input to the Ministry of Social Affairs in developing a personalized medicine and personal disease prevention development plan for 2021-2030.
+The project involved research and clinical work in two areas – breast cancer and cardiovascular disease (myocardial infarction).
+During the project, more than 2,000 biobank participants received genetic feedback and were further researched and treated by family doctors, oncologists and medical geneticists if needed.

 The Estonian Biobank is one of the founding members of BBMRI-ERIC, a major European research infrastructure that brings together European biobanks to ensure the harmonized development of biobanks, IT solutions, high quality and transparency, and an internationally high ethical and legal level.

 In addition, the Estonian Biobank also participates in the global network of large biobanks International Hundred K + Cohorts Consortium, which operates together with the Global Genomic Medicine Collaborative community.
 As the name suggests, a biobank must be at least 100,000 individuals in size in order to be part of the community.